swetabehera/amusement_centre_management/README.md

 # QrewBoxer (Amusement Centre Management)

-A full-stack web app that enables Amusement Device Manufacturers & Franchise Owners to manage their businesses.
+A full-stack web app that enables Amusement Device Manufacturers & Franchise Owners to manage the devices, their maintenance, their usage and analysing all the data on a dashboard.

 ## Features
 - Secure Login/Register for Amusement Device Manufacturers